Grande Cache: Sports

 Grande Cache is the home of the Canadian Death Race.

+The Grande Cache Rockies are the local hockey team in Grande Cache.

+Volleyball, basketball, and badminton are offered by local schools for grade 6-9 and 10-12.

 Infrastructure

 Grande Cache is the site of the Grande Cache Institution, a medium-security prison.

 Transportation

 Grande Cache is connected to Grande Prairie and Hinton via Highway 40.
-There is a community bus service once a week to Grande Prairie and Hinton.
-As of November 6, 2020, bus service has been cancelled until further notice.
+There is a Community Bus that provides transportation to both Grande Prairie and Hinton weekly.
+Additionally, the Community Bus provides transportation to the Cooperatives and Enterprises and local community businesses weekly.
 Grande Cache Airport is 24 km outside of town.
 There are no scheduled flights into Grande Cache Airport.
 The airport closed as of January 2017.

+Electrical

+H.R.
+Milner harbours a 300 megawatt combined cycle gas turbine(Milner 2) near Grande Cache.

+Grande Cache uses almost entirely underground electrical distribution.
+Power is supplied to the hamlet by ATCO.
+This is distributed to individual transformers at typically 14.4kV.
+Three phase electricity is distributed to some buildings.

 Education

 Local schools in Grande Cache include: